spacelift-io/spacectl/README.md

 Notes:

-- terminating the executable (Ctrl+C) while tailing logs does not stop the run, it just stops tailing logs;
+- Terminating the executable (Ctrl+C) while tailing logs does not stop the run, it just stops tailing logs.

-- you cannot confirm or discard the run from the command line.
+- You cannot confirm or discard the run from the command line.
 If the deployment ends up in [`UNCONFIRMED`](https://docs.spacelift.io/concepts/run/tracked#unconfirmed) state, the CLI be stuck until the state machine progresses.
-You will need to go to the run URL and make a decision there;
+You will need to go to the run URL and make a decision there.

 #### `stack preview` subcommand